-As long as the EPA demonstrates willing blindness and maintains that the chemical is safe, all consumers can do is minimize exposure.
+As long as the EPA demonstrates willing blindness and maintains that the chemical is safe, all consumers can do is decrease exposure.

-I wrote this exact same sentence in a post about BPA recently.
+I wrote this exact same sentence in a post about BPA.
 This shows once again that agencies don't always have your best interest in mind when billions of dollars are involved...

 How to Avoid Glyphosate?

-It's highly recommended to avoid exposure as much as possible to reduce your risk of harmful side affects associated with the chemical.
+It's highly recommended avoiding exposure as much as possible to reduce your risk of harmful side effects associated with the chemical.